vermont42/RaceRunner/README.md

 I released **RaceRunner** to the [App Store](https://itunes.apple.com/us/app/racerunner-run-tracking-app/id1065017082) on April 21, 2016.
 Since then, a Chinese open-source-app website, [iOSCodeHub](http://www.ioscodehub.com/2016/06/06/开源app推荐-racerunner-跑步跟踪记录app/), featured **RaceRunner**!

-Notwithstanding my previous, positive [experience](https://itunes.apple.com/us/app/immigration/id777319358) with the pay-up-front business model, I decided to try freemium with **RaceRunner**.
-The app is therefore free to download but two features, broadcasting of runs to spectators and use of an animated [horse](https://en.wikipedia.org/wiki/Eadweard_Muybridge#Stanford_and_horse_gaits) to represent the runner, are available via in-app purchases.

 The full source code for **RaceRunner** is here on GitHub for two reasons.
 First, open source seems appropriate in light of **RaceRunner**'s open-source [heritage](https://github.com/mluedke2/moonrunner).
 Second, I wish to advance the state of the art in run-tracking apps.

 If you would like to build **RaceRunner** for yourself, follow these four easy steps:

 1. Clone the repo.
 2. Type `pod install` from the root of **RaceRunner** in Terminal.
-3. Add API keys for Google Maps, Dark Sky, and PubNub to `Config.swift`.
+3. Add API keys for Google Maps, Dark Sky, Open Weather, and PubNub to `Config.swift`.
 4. Modify `UIView+Bezier.swift`, which is in the **COBezierTableView** CocoaPod, as shown below.

 ```swift